-Behavioral anomalies help security teams identify when a user has become a malicious insider or if their credentials have been compromised by an external attacker.
-Assigning risk scores also gives security operations center (SOC) teams the ability to monitor risk across the enterprise whether it be creating watch lists or highlighting the top risky users in their organization.
+Behavioral anomalies help cybersecurity teams identify when a user has become a malicious insider or if their credentials have been compromised by an external attacker.
+Assigning security risk scores also gives security operations center (SOC) teams the ability to monitor risk across the enterprise whether it be creating watch lists or highlighting the top risky users in their organization.
 By adopting a user-focused view, security teams can quickly spot insider threat activity and manage user risk from a centralized location instead of manually piecing disparate data points that individually may not show the full picture.

 Closing the Loop with Remediation

-As mentioned, privileged accounts represent high value targets for insiders.
+As mentioned, privileged accounts represent high-value targets for insiders.
 It is important for organizations to adopt a privileged access management (PAM) solution and feed data about access to privileged accounts from that solution into their SIEM.
 User behavioral analytics can detect things such as abnormal login attempts, or multiple failed password attempts and generate an alert where appropriate for the analyst to validate.

 Once validated, an insider threat incident could be created in an integrated Security Orchestration, Automation and Response (SOAR) system, where the playbook can specify what remediation is needed.
 Potential remediation could include challenging the insider with MFA, or revoking access, either of which can be done automatically in the IAM solution.

 Applying Zero Trust to Address Rising Insider Threats